 It is the obligation of every student to notify the Office of the Registrar in writing of any change in name or permanent mailing address.
 Tuition bills and final grades are mailed to the permanent address; therefore, documentation supporting the change must be presented when the request is made.

 CABS reserve the right to withdraw any course that fails to meet minimum enrollment criteria.
-CABS require a minimum of three students in order to offer any given course during a semester.
+CABS require a minimum of four students in order to offer any given course during a semester.

 - Students may not attend classes unless they are registered officially, have paid all application, registration and course fees or have made alternate arrangements with the Finance Department.

 - In general, acceptable reasons for absence from class include illness, serious family emergencies, and severe weather conditions.
 The student may offer other sound reasons.

 - Students are responsible for satisfying all academic objectives as defined by the instructor.
 Absences count from the first class meeting.

 - Students must not assume that they are automatically withdrawn from a class if they fail to attend the first few days of class.